Riagoswami1/Triple_bNAb_PK_infant_NHP/README.md

 ¶ These authors contributed equally to this work.

+Dataset explanation:
-Dataset explanation: Data used to generate Fig 1A, 1B and 1D, Fig 2A-F; Fig 3A-D, Fig 4B-D; Fig S1, Fig S2, Table 1 and Table 2.
+Data used to generate Fig 1A, 1B and 1D, Fig 2A-F; Fig 3A-D, Fig 4B-D; Fig S1, Fig S2, Table 1 and Table 2 are uploaded as separate excel sheets.
 Data to generate Fig 4A was obtained from Fig. 3B and Fig. S2.